yuwzho/acme-fitness-store/tap/doc/TAPDeploy.md

 ### Workload Build And Deployment

-To build the application services, execute the following command to apply the workload resources to your cluster.
-Modify the `<workloadNamespace>` placeholder with the namespace where the application will be deployed, and the <appSSOIssuerURI> placeholder for the URL of the AppSSO authorization server that you will deployed in the `AppSSO Deployment` step; you will use the
+To build the application services, execute the following command to apply the workload resources to your cluster while replacing these placeholders: Modify the `<workloadNamespace>` placeholder with the namespace where the application will be deployed, and the <appSSOIssuerURI> placeholder for the URL of the AppSSO authorization server that you deployed in the `AppSSO Deployment` step; you will use the Issuer URI that you saved off in that step.

+- **<workloadNamespace>** – Namespace where the application will be deployed
-Issuer URI that you saved off in that step.
+- **<appSSOIssuerURI>** – The URL of the AppSSO authorization server that you deployed in the `AppSSO Deployment` step; you will use the Issuer URI that you saved off in that step
+- **<appDomainName>** – The application’s DNS domain (the domain name you chose at the beginning of these install steps).

 ```
-ytt -f workloads.yaml -v workloadNamespace=<workloadNamespace> -v appSSOIssuerURI=<appSSOIssuerURL> | kubectl apply -f-
+ytt -f workloads.yaml -v workloadNamespace=<workloadNamespace> -v appSSOIssuerURI=<appSSOIssuerURL> -v appDomainName=<appDomainName>  | kubectl apply -f-
 ```

 For example:

 ```
-ytt -f workloads.yaml -v workloadNamespace=workloads -v appSSOIssuerURI=http://appsso-acme-fitness.workloads.perfect300rock.com | kubectl apply -f-
+ytt -f workloads.yaml -v workloadNamespace=workloads -v appSSOIssuerURI=http://appsso-acme-fitness.workloads.perfect300rock.com  -v appDomainName=perfect300rock.com | kubectl apply -f-
 ```